px212/px212/source/reports/index.md

 date: 2020-06-21 18:52:46
 ---

-- **Xu, P.**, Understanding and predicting temperature extremes from intraseasonal to decadal timescales: The role of waveguide teleconnections. *The 28th IUGG General Assembly*,12-17 July 2023, Berlin, Germany. (oral)
+- **Xu, P.**, Understanding and predicting temperature extremes from intraseasonal to decadal timescales: The role of waveguide teleconnections. *The 28th IUGG General Assembly*, 12-17 July 2023, Berlin, Germany. (oral)

 - **Xu, P.**, Waveguide teleconnections and summer climate over Northern Eurasia. *1st International Workshop on the A3 Foresight Program*, 18-19 Apr 2023, Busan, Korea. (oral)